Dear Ms. Vicki,

 You see, my husband didn't sign off of his Facebook and email account.
 I wasn't snooping, which is also something that you said couples shouldn't do, but the direct message was right there in my face on his Facebook account.

 He has even taken vacations with this woman when I thought he was away for military training.
-This is the woman that he has obviously been involved with throughout our marriage.
+This is the woman who he has obviously been involved with throughout our marriage.

 On his email accounts, I also found emails from women he has randomly hooked up with during the past few months.
 I am shocked and amazed at his deceit and the fact that I have so blindly trusted him.